maemo-leste/pymaemo-svn/www/documentation/python_hildon_manual/html/_sources/hildonobjects.txt

         Sets the menu to be used for this window.
 This menu overrides a program-wide menu that may have been set with :meth:`HildonProgram.set_common_menu` .
 Pass None to remove the current menu.
 Window takes ownership of the passed menu and you're not supposed to free it yourself anymore.

-        Note: :meth:`Window.set_menu` calls :meth:`GtkWidget.show_all()` for the :class:`GtkMenu` .
+        Note: :meth:`Window.set_menu` calls :meth:`GtkWidget.show_all()` for the :class:`gtk.Menu` .
 To pass control about visibility to the application developer, :meth:`Window.set_main_menu` was introduced, which doesn't do this.

-        :param menu: The :class:`GtkMenu` to be used for this :class:`Window`
+        :param menu: The :class:`gtk.Menu` to be used for this :class:`Window`

     .. method:: get_menu ()

         .. warning:: :meth:`Window.get_menu` is deprecated and should not be used in newly-written code.
 In Hildon 2.2 this function has been renamed to :meth:`Window.get_main_menu` for consistency

-        :returns:  a :class:`GtkMenu`
+        :returns:  a :class:`gtk.Menu`

     .. method:: add_toolbar (toolbar)

         Adds a toolbar to the window.
 Note that the toolbar is not automatically shown.
 You need to call :meth:`GtkWidget.show_all` on it to make it visible.
 It's also possible to hide the toolbar (without removing it) by calling :meth:`GtkWidget.hide`

-        :param toolbar: A :class:`GtkToolbar` to add to the :class:`Window`
+        :param toolbar: A :class:`gtk.Toolbar` to add to the :class:`Window`

     .. method:: remove_toolbar (toolbar)

         Removes a toolbar from the window.
 Note that this decreases the refference count on the widget.
 If you want to keep the toolbar alive call :meth:`GObject.ref` before calling this function.

-        :param toolbar: A :class:`GtkToolbar` to remove from the :class:`Window`
+        :param toolbar: A :class:`gtk.Toolbar` to remove from the :class:`Window`

     .. method:: set_edit_toolbar (toolbar)

         Adds a :class:`EditToolbar` to the window.
 Note that the toolbar is not automatically shown.
-You need to call :meth:`GtkWidget.show` on it to make it visible.
-It's also possible to hide the toolbar (without removing it) by calling :meth:`GtkWidget.hide` .
+You need to call :meth:`gtk.Widget.show` on it to make it visible.
+It's also possible to hide the toolbar (without removing it) by calling :meth:`gtk.Widget.hide` .

         A window can only have at most one edit toolbar at a time, so the previous toolbar (if any) is replaced after calling this function.